-The time it takes to get a home loan approval can vary widely as there are many parties involved in the application process.
-In a situation where the buyer has prepared all the documents required, approval can be expected in as little as three to five business days.
+The time it takes to get a home loan approval is different for every borrower and lender.
+In situations where the buyer has prepared all the documents required, approval can be expected in as little as three to five business days.
 But more complex situations will, of course, take a bit more time.

 What are the steps involved in the home loan application process?

-Applying for a home loan can be a long and complicated process.
-With many steps involved, people don’t often know where to start.
+With many steps involved in the home loan process, first-time buyers don’t often know where to start.
 To help you get started, here is the standard process for taking out a home loan:

-To get pre-approval, you will need to submit a completed mortgage application form along with the supporting documents that the lender may ask for including:
+To get pre-approval, you will need to submit a completed mortgage application form along with the supporting documents that the lender may ask for, which can include the following:

 - Acceptable forms of ID